 This is generally true but when it comes to car advertising it is not.
 Radio ads can´t hope to convey the visual impression of a car, its most important attribute.
 Instead they are left to handle other aspects which can be presented verbally.
 These might include news of special offers and to point customers in the direction of dealers.
 They might serve to tell listeners of the arrival of a new model but other media must handle the rest.
-One advantage they do have is Continue reading “Theme: Advertising – radio”
+One advantage they do have is that they have a kind of captive audience and they contact the biggest audience for radio, drivers trapped in their cars.
+Continue reading “Theme: Advertising – radio”

 Richard’s fine introduction on this topic began with two quotes, both holding a high degree of truth to advertising in general, yet both I’d suggest are not always relevant to that branch of advertising that deals with cars.

 Edwin Land, who brought us Polaroid, as well as other products of intelligent research, said “Marketing is what you do when your product is no good” but, although Edwin Land was a remarkable inventor, it was easy for him to say that since, for years, his instant film system was the best in a group of one.
 Car manufacturers don’t have that luxury – if only Karl Benz had employed patent lawyers as good as Land’s we’d all be peering through that silver star on the bonnet.
-Also the problem is that Continue reading “Theme : Advertising – Who The Fun Do They Think We Are?”
+Also the problem is that, essentially, all cars are good these days – it’s a fair time since VW could point to a Korean upstart and state, quantitatively and overtly, that it didn’t make the grade.
+So you can’t just sell on actual superiority.
+Continue reading “Theme : Advertising – Who The Fun Do They Think We Are?”

 Time to look back on the month of August and see what we have learned.